© John Wiley & Sons Ltd

 Geography Compass offers the quality of a scholarly journal combined with the speed and functionality of the Web.

-Geography Compass publishes peer-reviewed survey articles on a continuous basis, with new articles appearing as soon as they are ready.
-All articles are listed in the major abstracting index for the relevant discipline.
-Compass operates the same quality control procedures as for any Wiley Blackwell journal, both in terms of editorial and production standards.
+Geography Compass adheres to the same quality control procedures as for any Wiley journal, both in terms of editorial and production standards.

 Geography Compass articles allow scholars and advanced students to: